 GPS – We used Google Earth to locate the GPS coordinates of important landmarks, waypoints, and destinations.
 We imported the coordinates into MapFactor.

 After clearing immigration at Taoyuan International Airport:

-- We recharged our EasyCard at the Airport Electronic Ticketing Joint Service Counter.
+- We recharged our EasyCard at the airport 7-11 convenience store.
 In addition to the ease and time savings of using the EasyCard for transportation, there is a 20% discount when taking the metro compared to single trip ticket fares.
 You can also use EasyCard in designated stores for purchases.